They lost everything in the Paradise fire. Now they're reliving their grief as fires rage in Hawaii – KION546

 “I’m not at all surprised that Hawaii has had a fire like this,” Safford said.
 “It was just a matter of time.”

-As images filled news reports from Hawaii this week, Paradise was one of the only places in the world where people truly knew what it was like.
+As images filled news reports from Hawaii this week, Paradise was one of the only other places in the U.S. where people truly knew what it was like.
 It wasn’t a good feeling, residents say.

 “It immediately triggers, for all of us … the emotions.
 It’s remembering the fear,” said Steve “Woody” Culleton, a member of the Paradise Town Council who lost his home in the 2018 fire.
 “It’s a tremendous sense of sadness, and you try to push it down.”